Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from the lack of proper isolation when performing lookup on a session within the ksmbd component.
-The issue has been assigned a CVSS v3.1 base score of 6.5 (AV:N/AC:H/PR:N/UI:N/S:U/C:H/I:L/A:N), indicating a high severity rating.
-Authentication is not required to exploit this vulnerability, though only systems with ksmbd enabled are vulnerable (ZDI Advisory).
+The vulnerability exists within the handling of Session ID within Multichannel feature of ksmbd.
+The specific flaw stems from the lack of proper isolation when performing lookup on a session.
+The vulnerability has been assigned a CVSS score of 6.5 (AV:N/AC:H/PR:N/UI:N/S:U/C:H/I:L/A:N) (ZDI Advisory).

 Source: This report was generated using AI